 How are US retirees taxed in Portugal?

-The Non-Habitual Resident (NHR) tax scheme ended for new applicants on January 1, 2024.
+The Non-Habitual Resident (NHR) tax scheme ended for new applicants on January 1, 2024 (with a transitional period until March 31, 2025 for qualifying 2024 arrivals).
 It has been replaced by the IFICI (Incentive for Scientific Research and Innovation) regime.
 US retirees who registered under NHR before the cutoff continue to benefit for their 10-year period.
 New arrivals are taxed under standard progressive rates (12.5% to 48%) as IFICI targets research and innovation professionals rather than retirees.

 Is Portugal a good tax haven?